Advanced K8s Configuration

 Cache Configuration

-enable the cachingConf setting and set the cacheTTL value in minutes to configure the TTL for a secret that should be kept in the cache.
+You can enable caching of secrets and periodic backup of cached secrets, set the cachingConf setting and set the cacheTTL value in minutes to configure the TTL for a secret that should be kept in the cache.

 To work with proactive caching set the proActiveCaching to true and set the minimumFetchingTime to config the Gateway to update secrets in the cache if they are older than the specified value with the dumpInterval to set the time in minutes between the two consecutive backups.